-- Inclusive Education
+- Education studies

 Skills, knowledge and understanding are assessed through:

-- assignments, reports and worksheets
+- Assignments, reports and worksheets

-- case study analysis
+- Case study analysis

-- artefacts such as models, leaflets and posters
+- Artefacts such as models, leaflets and posters

 There are no external exams.
 Three units are partially assessed through 1 hour internal exams, some of which you are allowed to take notes into.

-- Childhood Studies
+- Education Studies